EnableX/One-to-One-Video-Chat-Webrtc-Application-Sample-for-IOS/README.md

 # 1-to-1 RTC: A Sample iOS App with EnableX iOS Toolkit

-This is a Sample iOS App demonstrates the use of EnableX (https://www.enablex.io/cpaas/video-api) platform Server APIs and iOS Toolkit.
+This is a Sample iOS App that demonstrates the use of [EnableX platform Server APIs] (https://www.enablex.io/developer/video-api/server-api) and [iOS Toolkit](https://www.enablex.io/developer/video-api/client-api/ios-toolkit/).
 It allows developers to ramp up on app development by hosting on their own devices.

 This App creates a virtual Room on the fly  hosted on the Enablex platform using REST calls and uses the Room credentials (i.e. Room Id) to connect to the virtual Room as a mobile client.
-The same Room credentials can be shared with others to join the same virtual Room to carry out a RTC (Real Time Communication) session.
+The same Room credentials can be shared with others to join the same virtual Room to carry out an RTC (Real-Time Communication) session.

 > EnableX Developer Center: https://developer.enablex.io/

 ## 1. How to get started

-### 1.1 Pre-Requisites
+### 1.1 Prerequisites

 #### 1.1.1 App Id and App Key

 * Register with EnableX [https://portal.enablex.io/cpaas/trial-sign-up/]
-* Login to the EnableX Portal
-* Create your Application Key
+* Create your Application
-* Get your App ID and App Key delivered to your Email
+* Get your App ID and App Key delivered to your email